icml-2020-nlp/semsim/README.md

     --find-unused-parameters;
 ```
 We followed most of default settings of BART.
 However, we removed a few options such as `--truncate-source` and `--fp16 `.
-`MAX_TOKENS` was changed to 1792.
+`MAX_TOKENS` was changed to 1792 to fit our GPU memory.

-We used one NVIDIA TITAN RTX GPU with 24GB memory and it took 7~9 hours for a single epoch.
+We used one <b>NVIDIA TITAN RTX GPU with 24GB memory</b> and it took 7~9 hours for a single epoch.
 We achieved best performace at epoch 6.
+<br>We believe 24GB GPU memory is a mimimum requirement for fine-tuning.
+Our test on 12GB GPU memory was faild.
+We managed to train the model on 16GB memory with `MAX_TOKENS=1024` but we haven't tested the result.
+Our code do not support multi-GPU setting yet.

 For details, check the instructions from [`/fairseq-semsim`](./fairseq-semsim) and [`Fine-tuning BART`](./fairseq-semsim/examples/bart/README.cnn.md) file.